syf1913/git_notes/README.md

 This repository is used for practicing `git` related operations.

-edit README.md on remote repo.
+edit README.md on remote repo to practice `git fetch`, `git merge` ...